-From the undisputed master of the medical thriller comes Vector, a riveting thriller by Robin Cook that speculates about the horror of bioterrorism.
+From the undisputed master of the medical thriller comes Vector, a riveting thriller by Robin Cook that speculates about the horror of bioterrorism and a deadly virus.

 New York cab driver Yuri Davydov is a disgruntled Russian immigrant ready to lash out at his adoptive nation, which he believes has denied him the American Dream.
 As a former technician in the Soviet Union's biological weapons system, Yuri knows how to wreak havoc in his new home.
 But before he executes his masterpiece of vengeance, he experiments first on selected targets.